nerves-project/nerves_system_br/README.md

 patches to customize Buildroot for Erlang/OTP embedded projects.

 Currently, the BeagleBone Black is the only supported platform.
-This can me changed by adding new configurations to the br-configs and referencing them from the Makefile.
+This can be changed by adding new configurations to the br-configs and referencing them from the Makefile.

 ## First time build